 Are you thinking about a vacation in Seoul?
 Or if you’ve already arrived in Seoul, then the first thing that you need to do is experience the street food of Korea.
-And, the best place to enjoy Korean street food is the Cho Yonsoon’s (Netflix’s Street Food fame) handmade noodle stall in Gwangjang Market.
+And the best place to enjoy Korean street food is Cho Yonsoon’s (Netflix’s Street Food fame) handmade noodle stall in Gwangjang Market.

 And specifically, street food.

 The one which you find stuck in the middle of a bustling market.
 The kind with plastic chairs and a smoky charcoal haze.
-With clothes’ stall on one side, and dries squid on the other.
-And the best place to experience the Korea’s street food is the Gwangjang Market.
+With clothes stalls on one side and dried squid on the other.
+And the best place to experience Korea’s street food is the Gwangjang Market.

 Gwangjang Market showcases food stalls with some of South Korea’s beloved old favorites, from soy-marinated crabs to knife-cut noodles.
-It is the oldest and largest traditional market in South Korea, and it’s well known as a haven for real traditional Korean food.
+It is the oldest and largest traditional market in South Korea and is well known as a haven for real traditional Korean food.
 It’s the perfect spot to try and indulge in a wide variety of authentic dishes like tteok-bokki, maya kimbap, and many more.

 Cho Yonsoon’s Korean Noodles

-Even before the episode, she was a popular choice of food stall for both locals and foreigners alike.
+Even before the episode, she was a popular food stall choice for locals and foreigners alike.
 Her popularity is not just because of the show; it is because of the delicious and yummy food prepared by Yonsoon.

 After the show, the lines for waiting sure have become longer!